-Each of the executive officers was assigned a 2002 target bonus award expressed as a percentage of base salary.
+Each of the executive officers was assigned a 2001 target bonus award expressed as a percentage of base salary.
 Each of the executive officers was also assigned a corporate and/or divisional performance weighting percentage based upon each officer's corporate and/or divisional responsibilities.
 Whether an executive officer earns all, more, or a portion of his target bonus award depends upon satisfaction of corporate and/or divisional performance objectives, the corporate and/or divisional weighting assigned to an executive officer and the Committee's subjective determination of individual performance.
-In particular, the Committee considered in the determination of bonus awards for fiscal 2002 the successful spin-off of the Corporation's wholly-owned subsidiary, Cimarex Energy Co.

-During fiscal 2002, stock options were awarded to the executive officers and other key employees.
+During fiscal 2001, stock options were awarded to the executive officers and other key employees.
 In making these stock option awards, the Committee considered both individual performance and the amount of stock option awards made by competitors.

 Section 162(m) of the Internal Revenue Code provides that certain compensation to certain executive officers in excess of \$1 million annually will not be deductible for federal income tax purposes.
-The Committee intends to continue to optimize the deductibility of compensation paid to the Corporation's executive officers.
-However, if compliance with Section 162(m) conflicts with the Corporation's compensation policy or what is believed to be in the best interests of the Corporation or its stockholders, then future compensation arrangements may not be fully deductible under Section 162(m).
+Historically, the compensation levels of the Corporation's executive officers were well below the \$1 million threshold.
+However, since the Chief Executive Officer's current compensation level will slightly exceed the \$1 million deduction cap, the Committee will further analyze Section 162(m) and take such action as it deems appropriate.